 - The gross national income for the average Nicaraguan is £4,560.
 By comparison, the gross national income for the average person in the UK is £37,000.

-SIFT is working to bring hope and security to the poor of Nicaragua through Christian outreach and projects in the areas of health, education, housing and freedom from sexual exploitation.
+SIFT is working to bring hope and security to the poor of Nicaragua through Christian outreach and projects in the areas of health, education and housing.
 Our projects area based on the island of Ometepe, in the town of Bluefields on the east coast, and in the localities of Managua and Granada.